CyVerse-learning-materials/learning-materials-home/docs/ds/gocommands.md

 ./gocmd -c config.yaml env
 ```

 !!!
-Note
+Tip "Missing Values"
     GoCommands will prompt if there is any missing values in the YAML configuration file.
-So you can omit `irods_user_password` field if you do not want to have the password in clear text in the configuration file.
+    You can omit `irods_user_password` field if you do not want to have the password in clear text in the configuration file.

 ------------------------------------------------------------------------

-## Anonymous Access to the CyVerse Data Store
+## :material-guy-fawkes-mask: Anonymous Access to the CyVerse Data Store

 You can access public data in the CyVerse Data Store with GoCommands using: